GadgetRenu

 3. Ship for free with the prepaid insured USPS label.

-4. Get paid via PayPal, Zelle, Venmo, Cash App, or check within 3-5 business days.
+4. Get paid via PayPal, Zelle, Venmo, Cash App, or check within three business days after delivery.

-GadgetRenu serves customers nationwide from their certified New Jersey facility.
-Whether you're in New York, California, Texas, or anywhere in between, the same R2-certified standards apply to every device they process.
+GadgetRenu serves customers nationwide from a New Jersey operation.
+Whether you are in New York, California, Texas, or anywhere in between, the same documented data-sanitization process and end-of-life R2-certified-facility processing apply to every device.

 Frequently Asked Questions About R2 Certification